Rothwell, West Yorkshire

-Rothwell is a town in the south-east of the City of Leeds metropolitan borough in West Yorkshire, England.
-It is situated between Leeds and Wakefield.

-It is in the Rothwell ward of Leeds City Council and Elmet and Rothwell parliamentary constituency.
-Rothwell is part of the West Yorkshire Urban Area.
+Rothwell is a town in the south-east of the City of Leeds metropolitan borough in West Yorkshire, England, situated between Leeds city centre and Wakefield.
+It is located in the eponymous Rothwell ward of Leeds City Council and Wakefield and Rothwell parliamentary constituency, and is part of the West Yorkshire Urban Area.

-Rothwell had a population of 21,010 in the 2001 census, and the Rothwell ward has an estimated population of 32,365.
 At the 2011 census the ward had a population of 20,354.
+As of the 2021 census, Rothwell has a population of 20,600.
 The town is close to the A1/M1 link road and the Stourton park and ride.
 The nearest railway station is Woodlesford.

 History

+Early history

+The name Rothwell derives from the Old English roðwella meaning 'spring in a clearing'.

-Rothwell was mentioned in the Domesday Book as "Rodewelle".
+Rothwell was mentioned in the Domesday Book of 1086, a landholding survey commissioned by King William the Conqueror, as "Rodewelle".

-One of the royal lodge's documented owners was John of Gaunt, 1st Duke of Lancaster, who is supposed to have killed the last wild boar in England while hunting nearby; hence a boar's head formed part of the arms of the former Rothwell Urban District Council.
-The parish church (Church Street) is dedicated to Holy Trinity and is on the site of an Anglo Saxon predecessor.
+One of the royal lodge’s documented owners was John of Gaunt, 1st Duke of Lancaster, who is supposed to have killed the last wild boar in England while hunting nearby; hence, a boar’s head formed part of the arms of the former Rothwell Urban District Council.

+The parish church (Church Street) is dedicated to the Holy Trinity and is on the site of an Anglo-Saxon predecessor.
 The current church, which has a ring of eight bells, is of medieval origins but was substantially rebuilt in the 19th century: the tower retains medieval fabric believed to be from the 15th century.

-John Blenkinsop (1783–1831) is buried at Holy Trinity Church.
-He was a pioneer in the use of steam locomotives on the nearby Middleton Railway.
+John Blenkinsop (1783–1831), a pioneer in the use of steam locomotives on the nearby Middleton Railway, is buried at the church.

 The town was granted the rights of a market town in the 15th century and a twice-yearly fair.
 The tradition of a fair is maintained by the annual carnival which is organised by the Rothwell Entertainments Committee.
 May Day is celebrated beside the stone cross and on the Pastures on the first Monday Bank Holiday in May, while Rothwell Carnival is held in Springhead Park on the second Saturday of July every year.
+Rothwell Town Hall was completed in 1895.

-An arch made of whale jawbones has marked the northern boundary by the junction with Wood Lane and the A61 road for over 100 years.
+A notable landmark of the town is an arch made of whale jawbones, which has marked the northern boundary by the junction with Wood Lane and the A61 road for over 100 years.

-Rothwell is part of the historic Rhubarb Triangle, with the town and surrounding areas famed for having once produced 90% of the world's winter forced rhubarb from the forcing sheds that were common across the fields there.
+Rothwell is part of the historic Rhubarb Triangle, with the town and surrounding areas famed for having once produced 90% of the world’s winter-forced rhubarb from the forcing sheds that were common across the fields there.